Skip to main content

 Parameters

-Parameters allow you to pass information to your application to configure its runtime behavior.
+Parameters let you pass configuration to your application at runtime.

 Some typical use cases include:

-• Change the application's behavior depending on the scope type (e.g., region, read vs. write)
+• Change behavior based on scope (e.g., region, read vs. write)

-• Provide the application with its slug/identifier to retrieve configuration
+• Provide the application slug or identifier to fetch configuration

 • Configure third-party software (e.g., configuration files)